Indian Labour Codes Forum

 16.00 – 17.15 Session 4: Safety first: The new workplace compliance landscape

-The Occupational Safety, Health and Working Conditions Code consolidates numerous laws governing working conditions, safety standards, and workplace welfare.
-This panel will focus on how the new framework modernises workplace safety obligations, simplifies regulatory requirements, and introduces digital compliance mechanisms.
+The Occupational Safety, Health and Working Conditions Code consolidates numerous laws governing working conditions, safety standards and workplace welfare.
+This panel will focus on how the new framework modernises safety obligations, simplifies regulatory requirements and introduces digital compliance mechanisms.
+It will also touch on the Code’s impact on contingent workforce management, a key issue for multinational companies hiring India‑based contract talent and for Indian service providers supporting global clients.

 17.15 – 17.30 – Closing remarks from International Employment Lawyer